Notes regarding S/NS during the pandemic

 For entry into all undergraduate CSS major and minor programs:

-- Internal applicants may use courses in which they earned an 'S' grade from spring, summer, or autumn 2020 for any prerequisite needed to enter these programs.
+- Internal applicants may use courses in which they earned an 'S' grade from these quarters for any prerequisite needed to enter these programs.

-- Transfer applicants may use courses from spring, summer, or autumn 2020 in which they earned their institution's equivalent of a "Satisfactory", "Credit", "Pass", or similar grade for any prerequisite needed to enter these programs.
+- Transfer applicants may use courses from these quarters in which they earned their institution's equivalent of a "Satisfactory", "Credit", "Pass", or similar grade for any prerequisite needed to enter these programs.
 The credit-granting institution's definition of these grades must indicate that the student would have earned at least a 2.0 if the class had been numerically graded.

 The Computing & Software Systems program at the University of Washington Bothell provides a wide variety of degrees that will help you enrich and develop your abilities.